parrisma/gmcp/docs/MCPO.md

 ## Overview

-MCPO is a proxy layer that exposes the gplot MCP server as OpenAPI-compatible REST endpoints.
+MCPO is a proxy layer that exposes the gofr-plot MCP server as OpenAPI-compatible REST endpoints.
 This enables integration with OpenWebUI, LangChain, and other tools that consume OpenAPI specifications rather than native MCP.

 **Architecture:**
 ```
-LLM Client (OpenWebUI, etc.) → MCPO (port 8002) → MCP Server (port 8001) → gplot rendering
+LLM Client (OpenWebUI, etc.) → MCPO (port 8002) → MCP Server (port 8001) → gofr-plot rendering
 ```

 ## Quick Start